 Risk of Investing in Gold and Silver Mining Companies.
 The Fund is exposed indirectly to gold and silver mining companies selected by GDX's investment adviser, which subjects the Fund to the risks associated with such companies.
 GDX will be sensitive to, and its performance will depend to a greater extent on, the overall condition of gold and silver mining companies.
 Investments related to gold and silver are considered speculative and are affected by a variety of factors.
 Competitive pressures may have a significant effect on the financial condition of gold and silver mining companies.
 Also, gold and silver mining companies are highly dependent on the price of gold and silver bullion, respectively, and may be adversely affected by a variety of worldwide economic, financial and political factors.
-The price of gold and silver may be nore volatile than other types of investments.
+The price of gold and silver may fluctuate substantially over short periods of time so GDX's, and therefore the Fund's, Share price may be more volatile than other types of investments.
 Fluctuation in the prices of gold and silver may be due to a number of factors, including changes in inflation, changes in currency exchange rates and changes in industrial and commercial demand for metals (including fabricator demand).
 Additionally, increased environmental or labor costs may depress the value of metal investments.